BenFictional/dmd-300-sp20/project-1/weekly-activity-reports.md

 # Weekly Activity Reports

-At the end of each week, you will submit a short report of group project activity.
+At the end of each week, each individual student will submit a short report of group project activity.
 This shows that you understand what each member is contributing and demonstrates your own contributions to the project.

 ## Requirements: